KimKirk/Competitive-Intelligence-Analysis/README.md

 # Tech-Innovations-Lab-CI-Analysis
 competitive intelligence analysis for technology innovations lab
+- Business Intelligence

 - Competitive intelligence analysis was conducted on the top 25 Community Foundations by asset size.
-This report was used for decision making on lab design, competitor determination, customer determination, funding, and market entry.
+This report was used in technology innovations lab for decision making on lab design, competitor determination, customer determination, funding, and market entry.
 - The report is in workbook format at the request of the stakeholder who received the information.

 ## Disclaimer: